shijithpk/music-discovery/README.md

 You'll need to [set up](https://www.section.io/engineering-education/spotify-python-part-1/) a developer account at Spotify, if you don't have one already.
 Put in your client id, client secret and redirect url into cred_RENAME.py.
 Rename the file to cred.py for it to work.

 This is optional, but if you want to be notified by email every week when your playlist is ready, you'll need to create a new gmail account to send those mails to yourself.
 This [page](https://realpython.com/python-send-email/) has pretty detailed instructions.
-Then put in the email id where you want to receive the mail, the new email id you've created and its password into config_RENAME.ini.
-Rename it to config.ini for it to work.
+Then put in the email id where you want to receive the mail, the new email id you've created and its password into config_email.ini.

-have a list of playlist ids with just playlist urls

-have separate new music update py for github

-download the repo and see if it actually works for you, minimise the steps that peopl actually have to do select playlists
+HAVE A LIST OF PLAYLIST IDS WITH JUST PLAYLIST URLS

+HAVE SEPARATE NEW MUSIC UPDATE PY FOR GITHUB

+DOWNLOAD THE REPO AND SEE IF IT ACTUALLY WORKS FOR YOU, MINIMISE THE STEPS THAT PEOPL ACTUALLY HAVE TO DO SELECT PLAYLISTS

+SHOULD I SORT BY POPULARITY FOR THE SONGS

+IT'S GOOD TO GIVE A MASTER LIST OF SONGS THAT HAVE BEEN RELEASED THEN AFTER THAT LET THEM BRANCH OFF ON THEIR OWN

+START WITH A MINIMAL NUMBER OF PLAYLISTS SELECTED

+DO A REGEX SO THAT YOU CAN EXTRACT ID FROM PLAYLIST URL MAKE THINGS AS EASY FOR POEPLE AS POSSIBLE

+MAKE A PLAYLIST WITH A DEFAULT NAME , include their spotify username, something like New Music Playlist for XXXXXusernameXXXX

+in My cron , do a command for updating the github repo as well

+also upload your original script so that people can see what else i've done
+    for example warning that a plylist has gone stale, hasnt been updated in a while, and so it might be time to remove it

+look in your spotify playlists for a playlist titled 'New Music for <your spotify user id>'.
+It's set to private, but you can make it public if you want.

+might be easier to create your own project than following someone else's code.
+GO for it, i won't mind.

+sp.current_user()
+{'display_name': 'Shijith Kunhitty', 'external_urls': {'spotify': 'https://open.spotify.com/user/shijith'}, 'followers': {'href': None, 'total': 3}, 'href': 'https://api.spotify.com/v1/users/shijith', 'id': 'shijith', 'images': [{'height': None, 'url': 'https://platform-lookaside.fbsbx.com/platform/profilepic/?asid=10152024542046837&height=300&width=300&ext=1626154084&hash=AeQn7jeLjpCxMGGWpS4', 'width': None}], 'type': 'user', 'uri': 'spotify:user:shijith'}

+PUT IN SOME OF SPOTIFY's OWN CURATED PLAYLISTS INTO THE LIST, NO ACTUALLY DONT

 ### More about the script